Shaqibul-Neil/emergency-helpline-directory/readme.md

 When selecting elements by id, **we don't have to write the id selector(#)**<br><br>

-🎯**getElementsByClassName**:<br><br> It selects **all the elements** based on the same **class name** given in the html file's class attribute.
+🎯**getElementsByClassName ::**<br><br> It selects **all the elements** based on the same **class name** given in the html file's class attribute.
 It gives a **html collection** which looks like an array but its just an **array like object**.
 Its a **live collection** means any change in the html file of that particular element will **dynamically update** the collection.
 This html collection will have length, index property but we can not use some specific array methods like map, forEach etc.So if we want to use it like an array we need to convert it into an array.<br>

 for example:<br>